hannydevelop/engineering-portal/content/Performing Web Authentication with LoginRadius in Vue.js/index.md

 Next, navigate to your application's URL in your browser.
 Click on the sign out button, and you'll be directed to the login/registration page.
 You can choose to log in or register a new user.

 From the examples so far, we've just directed our user authentication to LoginRadius without consuming APIs.
-Developers mostly go for the developers or developer pro account for flexibility so that they can customize their login radius account and consume APIs better.
+Developers mostly go for the developers or developer pro account for flexibility so that they can customize their LoginRadius account and consume APIs better.
 Let's look at some of the ways you can utilize the LoginRadius API.

 ## Consuming LoginRadius API